 Originality – Dinstictiveness – Motivation

-You must be realistic about becoming a professional writer.
-I have spoken to fellow writers, even those who have been in business for over 30 years.
+As an exophonic writer, I’ve always found that English defines me in the best ways possible.
+Do you feel the same?
+If so, you must be realistic about becoming a professional writer.
+I spoke to native English writers who have been in business for over 30 years.
 They said the writers’ market was struggling and advised me to stick to my job even if it involved tedious accounting work.

 Well, I did not.
 And I was no longer sure if they were writing for the right reasons.
-Before COVID, I used to like travelling in the city using public transports.
-My habit is observing people’s faces and body language.
+One of my habits in public transports is observing people’s faces and body language.
 Those who zone out on the train have my full attention.
+Mostly, it’s BIPOC who express the same aura that I used to reveal as a child, namely, a sense of alienation and disillusionment.
 I wonder if they write, paint or keep a journal to stay sane.
 I wonder if someone will ever tell their stories.
 How hard are they working towards their dreams?
-I didn’t want them to stagnate in an unfulfilled life.
+I don’t want them to stagnate in an unfulfilled life.

-Therefore, my goal is to connect with these people, help them identify their strengths and then envision their goals by writing compelling stories.
+Therefore, my goal is to connect with those people, help them identify their strengths and then envision their goals by writing compelling stories.
 Are you one of them?
+Are you an immigrant entrepreneur that needs the right words?
+Check out my client Mike—a local landscape photographer and fine art artist from Poland.
+He immigrated to Canada to pursue his dream, and there’s no day he wouldn’t work towards it.

 If you’re not working your dream job, make sure you still pursue your passion in one way or another.
 Start small and help those around you.
 And if you need help, ASK!
 Find your voice; be distinctive.
 Please reach out and connect with me too.